rpecuch/kids-rx-info/README.md

 The purpose of this application is to provide an electronic system to keep track of patient records in a healthcare environment.

+Note: this application was previously deployed on Heroku and will be re-deployed shortly due to changes in Heroku product plans.
+Those interested may contact rpecuch@comcast.net or kidsrxehr@gmail.com for a live demonstration.

 ### Provider Login

 Like other electronic health record (EHR) systems, features include appointment scheduling, creating patient charts, writing medical record notes, logging vital signs, and logging vaccination records.
 What makes Kids-RX different is that it is specifically designed for use in pediatrics and includes features that were implemented with children in mind.
 Additional functionalities that we would like to add in the near future include increasing the number of different calendar views, implementing electronic prescriptions, and adding more editing abilities.
 We also plan on making the patient charts much more detailed.